ShemmyYo/slot-mashine-python/README.md

 ## One-Armed Bandit!

-> Known also as slot machine (American English), fruit machine (British English) or poker machine (Australian English and New Zealand English [Wikipedia](https://en.wikipedia.org/wiki/One_Armed_Bandit) and is a gambling game that creates a game of chance for its customers - this is my take on this classic.
+> known also as slot machine (American English), fruit machine (British English) or poker machine (Australian English and New Zealand English and is a gambling game that creates a game of chance for its customers [Wikipedia](https://en.wikipedia.org/wiki/One_Armed_Bandit)

-One-Armed Bandit! is a Command Line Interface styled application, designed for a user to play this classic game.
-It has been deployed on Heroku using Code Institute's mock terminal to run.
+It is a Python terminal game, deployed on Heroku using Code Institute's mock terminal to run.
 This project has been designed for educational purposes

+Users are welcomed by the main menu where they can choose option 1 to start the game or option 2 to view the rules (Q to Quit).

+After choosing to start the game they are given the option to start with a default balance of €100 or change the difficulty and set their own amount to be used as a start balance.

+Next, users are asked to choose the number of lines they wish to bet on (1-3).
+The more lines the bigger chance of winning, however, the user bet is then multiplied by the number of lines the user wishes to bet on and deducted from the total balance.
+Once, users choose the number of lines to be on, this information is confirmed and printed back to the screen.

+Users then are asked to type in how much would they like to bet per line - this information is also confirmed and printed back to users unless the balance is insufficient to cover the bet. in this instance, users are asked to repeat and choose the number of lines to bet on and confirm bet per line.

+Once lines and bet are confirmed, users are presented with the information of their bet total, results of the round and lines and amount they won/lost on.

+The total balance is then adjusted and, if allowed to play, users are asked to play another round.
+If a user loses the whole balance, the game is over and users are brought back to the main menu.

-You can view the live program here: <a href ='https://shemmy-slot-mashine.herokuapp.com/' target="_blank">One-Armed Bandit!</a>
+You can view the live, deployed application here: <a href ='https://shemmy-slot-mashine.herokuapp.com/' target="_blank">One-Armed Bandit!</a>

 ![One-Armed Bandit! image](assets/images/slot-mashine-screen.png)